sagrawalx/teaching/wi24_math106/content.md

 * Sometimes, you might find the solution to an exercise as a proof of a proposition somewhere in one of the two primary references.
 This is meant to indicate to you that you should understand the core ideas well enough that you can come up with that proof on your own.
 * The first few exercises in each section are usually the easiest.
 After the first few exercises, there's no particular order to the exercises and you don't need to do them linearly.
 Sometimes, doing later problems might give you ideas or tools that are helpful for earlier problems.
 Sometimes, it may even help to come back to problems you didn't figure out before after you've seen later material.

+Many of the exercises are stolen from [primary references](references), sometimes with a minimal amount of adaptation.

 # Ring Theory Basics

 ## Core Ideas